opennetworkinglab/ngsdn-tutorial/README.md

 * <https://www.virtualbox.org/wiki/Downloads>
 * <https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html>

+Alternatively, you can use the scripts in [util/vm](util/vm) to build a VM on your machine using Vagrant.

 **Recommended VM configuration:**
 The current configuration of the VM is 4 GB of RAM and 4 core CPU.
 These are the recommended minimum system requirements to complete the exercises.
 When